Gadangadang/FYS5555/README.md

 ### FYS5555
-# Research based particle physics
+# Research based Particle Physics
 This repo is for the University of Oslo course Research based Particle Physics (FYS5555) <br>
 taught by Professor Farid Ould-Saada.
 It contains two smaller projects and one larger project. <br>
 <br>